wmeimg2005/dreamtime/README.md

 ## GPU Processing Requirements

-`If you do not have an NVIDIA or compatible graphics card you can use the application using CPU processing (but it is slower)`
+`If you do not have an NVIDIA or compatible graphics card you can use CPU processing.`

 - NVIDIA Graphics card with CUDA compatibility
 - [Latest NVIDIA drivers](https://www.nvidia.com/Download/index.aspx)